pingcap/docs-tidb-operator/en/tips.md

     kubectl annotate pod ${pod_name} -n ${namespace} runmode=debug
     ```

-    The next time the container in the Pod is restarted, it detects this annotation and enters the diagnostic mode.
+    When the container in the Pod is restarted again, it will detect this annotation and enter the diagnostic mode.

 2. Wait for the Pod to enter the Running state.